yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 brew install chainctl
 ```

 However, what if you are working in a system that does not have this package manager?
 Or you need a process that can work across systems with many different package managers?
 Homebrew works on a Mac only.
-Not practical if I need things to work across Mac, Linux, Winwos, etc...
+Not practical if I need things to work across Mac, Linux, Windows, etc...

-Let;s try to install this using a command that exists across all three: **wget** We'll use a cloud shell so as not to mess with your Mac environment.
+Let's try to install this using a commands that can work without OS specific package managers.
+We'll use a cloud shell so as not to mess with your Mac environment.

 Go to your [Chainguard Google account](https://console.cloud.google.com/) and sign-in